As collected over the years by recording secretary Alan Dratious.

 Proof (in three steps)

-1. Since the designer is intelligent, it follows that the design has been intelligently conducted.
+1. Assume the designer is intelligent.
+Then the design has been intelligently conducted.

 2. Since the design has been intelligently conducted, it follows that we have been intelligently designed.